SquareBracketAssociates/Booklet-TestingInPharo/Chapters/SUnit/SUnitExample.md

 The class `MyExampleSetTest` groups all the tests related to the class `Set`.
-As we will show latter, we will use it to define the context in which the tests will run.
+As we will show later, we will use it to define the context in which the tests will run.

-The name of the class is not critical, but by convention it should end in `Test`.
+The name of the class is not critical, but by convention, it should end in `Test`.
 If you define a class called `Pattern` and call the corresponding test class `PatternTest`, the two classes will be alphabetized together in the browser \(assuming that they are in the same package\).
 It _is critical_ that